scai-conf/scai-conf.github.io/index.md

 This workshop is intended as a **discussion platform on Conversational AI for intelligent information access**, bringing together researchers and practitioners across natural language processing, information retrieval, machine learning and human-computer interaction fields.
 Among other topics, we will discuss design, evaluation and human factors in relation to automating information-seeking dialogues.
 The workshop will also feature a shared task on Conversational Question Answering.

+SCAI is already an established venue with a long-standing tradition of building bridges and integrating expertise from diverse research communities.
+It was previously organised in the context of ICTIR 2017, EMNLP 2018, TheWebConf 2019, IJCAI 2019 and EMNLP 2020.
+To access the materials of the previous five editions of SCAI follow to https://scai-workshop.github.io

-While this is a 6th iteration of SCAI, this year, the workshop will try to focus mainly on the discussion between researchers from different fields.
+While this is a 6th iteration of SCAI, this year, the workshop will focus on the discussion between researchers from different fields.
 It is therefore organized as a strictly non-archival venue, as an opportunity to present papers accepted to other venues in an interdisciplinary meeting specifically focused on search-based conversational AI.

 The workshop is organized as an online event, with free participation.

 ### Submission